focus-editor/focus/LOG.md

 - File management:
     - Create new files:
-        - Ctrl + N to create a new buffer
+        - Ctrl + N to create a new buffer ( ctrl-shift-N to create in another pane )
             - Check if we have any non-file buffers with nothing in them first, to avoid creating a million buffers
             - If there's an empty buffer already, just switch to it
         - If a buffer has no name, use the first N non-whitespace characters